What Car Insurance Deductible Should I Choose?

 Does a deductible apply when the other driver is at fault?

-MoneyGeek's deductible cost analysis used rate data from Quadrant Information Services, a leading provider of insurance pricing data.
+MoneyGeek's deductible cost analysis used rate data from Quadrant Information Services, a provider of insurance pricing data.
 We gathered average premium quotes for full coverage car insurance policies with state minimum liability limits across four deductible levels: $0, $250, $1,000 and $2,000.

 Our sample profile represents a 40-year-old male driver with a clean driving record and good credit.
-We used this profile because it reflects the most common driver segment and produces rates free from violations, credit penalties or age surcharges that would skew deductible comparisons.
-All rates represent national averages across the full dataset.
+We used this profile because it reflects the most common driver segment and produces rates free from violations, credit penalties or age-related rate increases that would skew deductible comparisons.
+All rates represent national averages across the full dataset, which included more than 50 million data points.
+The analysis focused on comprehensive and collision deductibles, the only coverage types where deductibles apply.
+Liability, uninsured motorist and medical payments coverages (MedPay and PIP) do not carry deductibles in most states.
+All premiums are rounded to whole dollars per MoneyGeek's data presentation standards.

 Break-even calculations in this article divide the deductible increase by the monthly premium savings.
 These calculations assume the driver does not file a claim during the break-even period.
 Actual break-even periods vary based on individual rates, insurer, state and driving history.
 Rates sourced from Quadrant Information Services reflect market averages and may differ from individual quotes.